bavix/gripmock/README.md

 ![Running Gripmock](https://github.com/bavix/gripmock/assets/5111255/e8f74280-52b1-41bd-8582-4026904d934c)

 From client perspective, GripMock has 2 main components:
-1. GRPC server that serves on `tcp://localhost:4770`.
+1. gRPC server that serves on `tcp://localhost:4770`.
 Its main job is to serve incoming rpc call from client and then parse the input so that it can be posted to Stub service to find the perfect stub match.
 2. Stub server that serves on `http://localhost:4771`.
 Its main job is to store all the stub mapping.
 We can add a new stub or list existing stub using http request.

-Matched stub will be returned to GRPC service then further parse it to response the rpc call.
+Matched stub will be returned to gRPC service then further parse it to response the rpc call.

 From technical perspective, GripMock consists of 2 binaries.